Practical Guide

 2. Run /review

-The facilitator assesses risk, assembles specialists, and produces a structured review with a verdict.
-Takes 30-90 seconds.
+The facilitator — the lead agent that runs every multi-agent workflow — assesses risk, assembles specialists, and produces a structured review with a verdict.
+A full panel runs in parallel, usually a couple of minutes.

 3. Address Findings